Links to voting resources and answers to your questions.

 When your ballot arrives at the Supervisor of Elections office, the signature on the back of the envelope will be compared to the signature that the Supervisor of Elections has on file for you.

-If you registered to vote online or when you got your driver license, the signature on your Florida driver license or Florida ID will be used.
+If you registered to vote online or when you got your driver license or ID, the signature on your Florida driver license or Florida ID will be used.
 If you registered or updated your voter record with a paper form, the signature on the most recent paper form is used.
 Be aware that your signature on file is not automatically updated every time you vote, whether that’s in person or by mail, so if you want to update your signature, you must follow the process outlined below.

 If you’re concerned that your signature on file may not match the signature you use, you can update your signature using the regular Voter Registration Form (English / Spanish).
 Mail the form to: Supervisor of Elections, 13001 Starkey Rd, Largo, FL 33773-1416

-You can also go to one of the three Supervisor of Elections offices to drop off the form or update your signature in person (or you can drop the form off with the librarian at any public library).
+You can also go to one of the three Supervisor of Elections offices to drop off the form or update your signature in person, or you can drop the form off with the librarian at any public library.

 If you need to update your signature, be sure to do so before you return your mail ballot.
 We recommend that you update your signature as soon as possible.

-If you are notified that your ballot has a signature issue, you have until 5 p.m. on the Thursday after Election Day to resolve it.
+If you are notified that your ballot has a signature problem, you have until 5 p.m. on the Thursday after Election Day to resolve it.
 This may require you to sign and submit a signature affidavit.

 The Supervisor of Elections is legally required to notify you if your ballot has a signature issue.
 You will be notified by mail, and if you provided your phone number and/or email address on your voter registration or your ballot envelope, you will also be notified using those methods as well.
 This is why we strongly recommend you provide your phone number and/or email address on your voter registration and your ballot envelope.